 - 1 teaspoon apple cider vinegar

-- Preheat oven to 425 degrees Fahrenheit and line a muffin tin with silicone baking cups or lightly grease a muffin tin with canola oil.
+- Preheat oven to 425 degrees Fahrenheit and line a muffin tin with silicone baking cups or lightly grease a muffin tin with coconut oil or avocado oil.

-- To the mixing bowl, add the milk, maple syrup, apple sauce, vanilla and vinegar.
+- To the blender, add the non-dairy milk, maple syrup, apple sauce, vanilla and vinegar.
 Blend to combine.
 Pour the combined wet ingredients into the dry ingredients and use a hand mixer to combine well.

 - Gently fold in the blueberries.